softengineer/working-alarm/README.md

 # work-rest-reminder
-Raise work alarm for standup /seat / rest minutes in your computer while you need stand/seated style of work
+Give timeout alarm for standup / seated / rest style work (useful for long seated style of work, which has been proved not healthy)

 Support Mac / Linux / Windows platform, qt5 or 6 is required to be installed before compile

-Tested :
+Have tested platform:

    Linux Ubuntu

 Install: